Radio Shack DX390 General Coverage Receiver or (Sanjean ATS

 21

 Set the lock switch to = to lock the front-panel buttons.
-Set the

 switch to the other position to unlock the buttons.